anantshri1/linear-regression_benchmarking-uber/README.md

 # Benchmarking Linear Regression - Predicting Uber Fare Prices

-Regression task to predict fare prices for Uber based on data provided by [Uber](https://www.kaggle.com/datasets/yasserh/uber-fares-dataset).
+Regression task to predict fare prices for Uber based on data provided by [Kaggle](https://www.kaggle.com/datasets/yasserh/uber-fares-dataset).

 ## The Challenge
-Based on historical data provided by Uber, we would like to accurately predict fare prices for future rides.
+Based on historical data provided by Kaggle, we would like to accurately predict fare prices for future rides.
 While this is a regression task, we aim to compare various available techniques (simple Linear Regression, RIDGE, LASSO, XGBoost, and Neural Nets) to identify the best model for this.

 ## Exploratory Data Analysis
 EDA reveals some outliers in the data; as such, we impose certain filters on the dataframe to restrict the effect of these points on the prediction: